-Conduct/receive initial notification call with the other responding personnel.
-Discussion points should include the following:
+□ Conduct/receive initial notification call with the other responding personnel; discussion points should include the following:

-- Contaminants of concern known or suspected to be airborne at the site - The size and/or complexity of the incident, including the extent of the release or evacuation area, if known - Air monitoring resources previously deployed or deploying to the site. - Delineate between resources deployed for worker's safety vice CAM support. - Previous air monitoring results and locations - What information decision makers initially need such as unknown odors, location of the suspected report, known detections, etc. - Site access/logistical issues - Known or suspected High Consequence Areas (HCA) - Other staffing or services that may be needed, such as: - Weather forecasting - Data Management - Geographic information system (GIS) support - Plume modelling - Toxicologist or Public Health Authority/Specialist
+- Contaminants of concern known or suspected to be airborne at the site - The size and/or complexity of the incident, including the extent of the release or evacuation area, if known - Air monitoring resources previously deployed or deploying to the site. - Delineate between resources deployed for worker's safety vice CAM support. - Previous air monitoring results and locations - What information decision makers initially need such as unknown odors, location of the suspected report, known detections, etc. - Site access/logistical issues - Known or suspected High Consequence Areas (HCA) - Other staffing or services that may be needed, such as: - o Weather forecasting - o Data Management - o Geographic information system (GIS) support - Plume modelling - o Toxicologist or Public Health Authority/Specialist - □ Prior to and during deployment, assess safety considerations; collect and assess information about contaminant properties, weather conditions and forecasts, the locations of HCAs (i.e., vulnerable and/or sensitive populations), and potential dispersion of contaminants.
+This information will help guide initial field team assessments.